Municue

 AI-generated summaries.
 Click to expand for original text.

-#BApril 2026 status briefing on the Dallas Police Department Law Enforcement Training Center construction project located at the University of North Texas at Dallas campus.
+#BApril 2026 status update on the Dallas Police Department Law Enforcement Training Center construction project located at the University of North Texas at Dallas.

-#CBriefing updating the city council on the Dallas Police Department's Violent Crime Reduction Plan, presented by the Chief of Police and the commander of the Violent Crime Division.
+#CBriefing on the status and progress of the Violent Crime Reduction Plan, presented by the Dallas Police Department's Chief of Police and the commander of the Violent Crime Division.

-#FA briefing on public safety dashboards presented by the Chief of Public Safety from the City Manager's Office.
+#FBriefing on public safety dashboards, presented by the Chief of Public Safety from the City Manager's Office.

-#GA briefing providing an implementation update on the Fire Station Alerting System, presented by the Chief of Fire from Dallas Fire-Rescue Department.
+#GBriefing on the implementation status of the Fire Station Alerting System, presented by the Chief of Fire from Dallas Fire-Rescue Department.

-#HBriefing on the construction status of Dallas Fire-Rescue facilities, presented by Fire Chief Justin Ball.
+#HA briefing on the current construction status and updates for Dallas Fire-Rescue department facilities, presented by Chief of Fire Justin Ball.

-#IActivity report from the City Marshal's Homeless Action Responses Team (HART), presented by City Marshal Clifton Knight.
+#IA briefing on the activity and operations of the Dallas Marshal's Homeless Action Responses Team, presented by City Marshal Clifton Knight.

-#KA briefing memo providing a status update on the Lew Sterrett Criminal Justice Center, a joint facility shared between the City of Dallas and Dallas County, presented by the Chief of Public Safety.
+#KBriefing update on the Lew Sterrett Criminal Justice Center, a joint city-county facility, presented by the Chief of Public Safety.

-#LAmendment to an existing FY 2024 Homeland Security Grant Program agreement to add a new grant number for preparedness activities, extend the term to November 30, 2026, and reallocate funds within the existing budget; no new cost to the city.
+#LAmends a December 2024 resolution for the FY 2024 Homeland Security Grant Program (UASI) to add a new grant number for terrorism preparedness activities, extend the agreement term from August to November 2026, and reallocate funds within the existing $5,842,198.40 grant budget at no new cost to the City.

 $5.8M

-#MAuthorizes a five-year service price agreement for canine and equine veterinary services for the Dallas Police Department with two vendors for a combined estimated total of $735,750.
+#MAuthorizes a five-year service price agreement for canine and equine veterinary services for the Dallas Police Department with two vendors — East Lake Veterinary Hospital PC ($420,750) and Lone Star Park Equine Hospital ($315,000) — totaling $735,750.

 $421K